tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 Same icon for different actions.
 Missing the obvious metaphor.
 Somehow making the first one slightly smaller than the second and third.
 Congratulations!
 It got it all.

+# Is HIG still relevant?

+I’ve been mentioning HIG a lot, and you might be wondering: is an interface manual from 1992 still relevant today?
+Haven’t computers changed so much that entirely new principles, designs, and idioms apply?

+Yes and no. Of course, advice on how to adapt your icons to black-and-white displays is obsolete.
+But the principles—as long as they are good principles—still apply, because they are based on how humans work, not how computers work.

+Humans don’t get a new release every year.
+Our memory doesn’t double.
+Our eyesight doesn’t become sharper.
+Attention works the same way it always has.
+Visual recognition, motor skills—all of this is exactly as it was in 1992.

+So yeah, until we get a direct chip-to-brain interface, HIG will stay relevant.

 # Conclusion

 In my opinion, Apple took on an impossible task: to add an icon to every menu item.
 There are just not enough good metaphors to do something like that.